 Approaches to the scientific study of politics; statistical and other selected research techniques.
 Offered annually.
-Prereq: POSC 020 or Jr. stndg.
+Prereq: POSC 020 orJr. stndg.

 POSC 191.
-The Logic of Social Inquiry:

-The Kennedy Assassination 3 sem. hrs.
+The Logic of Social Inquiry: The Kennedy Assassination 3 sem. hrs.

 The Kennedy Assassination.
 The question of who killed President John F. Kennedy, and whether there was a conspiracy.
 The physical evidence; eyewitness testimony; Lee Harvey Oswald, Jack Ruby, and suspected conspirators.
 The logic of social inquiry, and how we can approach "conspiracy" as an hypothesis to be tested.
 Offered annually.
 Prereq: POSC 020 or Jr. stndg.

 POSC 193.
-Internship in Politics 1-4 sem. hrs.
+Internship in Politics

 Practical learning experience in politics.
 Evaluation will require the student to relate the experience to literature on the subject.
 Arrangements to be worked out by student, faculty member and agency concerned.
 Normally may be taken once.
-A second internship may be taken in Washington, with permission of department chair or director of Les Aspin Center for Government.
+Asecond internship may be taken in Washington, with permission of department chair or director of Les Aspin Center for Government.
 Second internships will count toward university elective credit, but not toward the political science major or minor.
 The 4-credit section is limited to students in the Washington Program.
-Offered every semester.
-Prereq: POSC 020 or jr. stndg; 2.5 MU Q.P.A.; and cons. of dept. ch. and cons. of instr.
+Offered every term.
+Prereq: POSC 020 or jr. stndg; 2.5 MU Q.P.A.; and cons. of dept. ch. and cons. of

 POSC 195.
 Independent Study 1-3 sem. hrs.
-Offered every semester.
+Offered every term.
 Prereq: Jr. or Sr. stndg. and cons. of dept. ch. and cons. of instr.

 POSC 196.
-Undergraduate Seminar 3 sem. hrs.
+Undergraduate Seminar